pytorch/torchrec/docs/source/concepts.rst

-Without sharding, where each GPU keeps a copy of the embedding table (DP), the main cost is computation in which each GPU looks up the embedding vectors in its memory in the forward pass and updates the gradients in the backward.
+Without sharding, where each GPU keeps a copy of the embedding table (DP), the main cost is computation in which each GPU looks up the embedding vectors in its memory in the forward pass and updates the gradients in the backward pass.

 With sharding, there is an added communication cost: each GPU needs to ask the other GPUs for embedding vector lookup and communicate the gradients computed as well.
-This is usually referred to as all2all communication.
+This is typically referred to as ``all2all`` communication.
 In TorchRec, for input data on a given GPU, we determine where the embedding shard for each part of the data is located and send it to the target GPU.
 That target GPU then returns the embedding vectors